y-scope/log-surgeon/README.md

 To host the site locally and view it:

 * Run `task docs:serve`.
-* Open the URL and port output from the `serve` task in your preferred browser.
+* Open the URL output by the task in your preferred browser.

 ## Testing